 When a request is received for retesting of density acceptance, the original density acceptance cores will be utilized.
 The LTS will not retest a lot for density acceptance when one or more density acceptance cores in the lot were coated with paraffin wax as a result of PTM No. 716 during the original density acceptance testing.
 The LTS will retest each original density acceptance core according to PTM No. 715 and PTM No. 716, as necessary, to determine the Gmb and bulk density values.
-The LTS will not perform Gmm testing for lots where the Contractor's Gmm value was previously considered verified according to Section 409.3(j)4.d.1.
+The LTS will not perform Gmm testing for lots where the Contractor's Gmm value was previously considered verified as specified in Section 413.3(j)4.d.1.
 After Gmb testing is completed, for lots where the Contractor's Gmm value was not verified, the LTS will select one original density acceptance pavement core from each production or placement date represented by the density acceptance cores in the lot.
-Each core selected will be the core with the highest bulk density for that production or placement date from the retest results (e.g., if a lot was placed over three production days, and the lot density acceptance cores include at least one core from each production or placement day, the original density cores selected during a density retest to perform Gmm testing will be 3; one from each production or placement date).
+Each core selected will be the core with the highest bulk density for that production or placement date from the retest results (e.g., if a lot was placed over three production days, and the lot density acceptance cores include at least one core from each production or placement date).
 The LTS will perform Gmm testing on the selected cores according to AASHTO T 209 as modified in Bulletin 27, with the following exceptions:

-- the samples will be obtained as specified in Section 409.3(j)4.c, - no conditioning, only drying, will be performed on the sample, - the minimum sample size will be waived, as necessary, to use the 6-inch diameter pavement core sample, and - the supplemental procedure for mixtures containing porous aggregate will only be performed when either the coarse aggregate or fine aggregate in the mixture has a water absorption value $\geq 1.5\%$ as indicated on the JMF and then only when the calculated percent of theoretical maximum density indicates any one individual failing sublot which results in a density pay factor less than 100.00.
+- the samples will be obtained as specified in Section 413.3(j)4.c, - no conditioning, only drying, will be performed on the sample, - the minimum sample size will be waived, as necessary, to use the 6-inch diameter pavement core sample, and - the supplemental procedure for mixtures containing porous aggregate will only be performed when either the coarse aggregate or fine aggregate in the mixture has a water absorption value $\geq 1.5\%$ as indicated on the JMF and then only when the calculated percent of theoretical maximum density indicates any one individual failing sublot which results in a density pay factor less than 100.00.